 The only area where Klear doesn’t excel is in its management features, but that doesn’t mean they aren’t useful.
 Campaign management and tracking is easy, functional, and competently implemented here, but they aren’t breaking any new ground.
-And this is where Guy Avigdor’s assessment of his target audience makes a lot of sense.
 The power and ease of the analytics and discovery is overwhelmingly compelling—large companies that are already effectively managing their campaigns with software will still want to tap into what Klear has to offer.
 And smaller companies that are just starting out, looking for a platform, will be better off for having those management features available to them while capitalising on Klear’s core strengths.

 When we first started reviewing platforms for this website, one of the more consistent criticisms we’d direct at our subjects was a lack of data.
 There was a time when the focus of an influencer marketing platform was simply connecting brands and creators-with-large-followings on a large scale.
 Overtime, many of these earlier platforms started adding more data and insights, as people realised they needed a better understanding of who they were going to work with (and who, exactly, their audiences were).
 While all this was going on, Klear was focused on analytics, quietly harvesting data from social networks and building a huge database of influencers.
 That they’re just getting into things like managing campaigns at scale doesn’t mean they’re playing catch up.